 M State's 16-credit certificate program in Phlebotomy trains phlebotomy technicians to draw blood from patients for various laboratory tests and procedures needed as part of patient diagnosis and treatment.

-The program, offered on our Fergus Falls campus, provides training in bedside testing and in computer and communication skills.
+The program, offered on our Fergus Falls and Moorhead campuses, provides training in bedside testing and computer and communication skills.
 Students learn the skills needed for employment in an outpatient clinic or hospital setting.
 The one-semester program includes a five-week clinical experience in an affiliate health care facility.

 Students in the program must have current immunizations and undergo a criminal background check.